tiff-es/liberte1/README.md

 #### Created by [Christina](https://github.com/christinapark0117) and [Tiffany Abraham](https://github.com/boostinwrx)

 ----
-#### This is a Flatiron School module 2 partner project using exclusively rails.
+#### This is a Flatiron School module 2 partner project using exclusively Ruby on Rails for the client-side and server-side.

 #### About:
 * Liberte is a fashion store partner project made using Rails